ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 value set as the allocated context ID, see {{contextid}}.
 Likewise, the proxy can allocate and use odd numbered context IDs to send payloads to the client.

-The client and the proxy MUST exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
+The client and the proxy exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
 The context ID can correspond to uncompressed payloads to/from any target i.e. any value.